-Application security testing is the process of detecting, repairing, and improving security practices to protect applications from threats throughout their entire lifecycle.
-Application security can assist organizations in defending all types of applications such as legacy, desktop, web, mobile.
+Application security is of many forms, such as – Mobile, Cloud and and Web.
+They strive towards the same goal: to identify, mitigate and prevent vulnerabilities.
+They differ in where, how, and when security testing, practices, and methodologies take place.
+It is the process of detecting, restoring, and improving security practices to safeguard applications from potential threats, throughout their entire lifecycle.
+Application security assists organisations in defending all types of applications such as legacy, desktop, web, mobile.

-Application security can be broadly classified into two
+Application security testing can be broadly classified into two.

 Static application security testing (SAST), also known as static analysis, is a methodology that analyses source code.
 It identifies security flaws that make applications vulnerable to attack.
 SAST inspects an application before the compilation.
 It’s also referred to as white box testing.
 The advantages and disadvantages of Static Application Security Testing (SAST) are listed below.